 All AWN Content

-* Thursday, March 1, 2001.
-Los Angeles, California, U.S.A.
+* Wednesday, March 7, 2001.
+Brentwood, California, U.S.A.

 AWN's stock ticker features the most prominent publicly traded companies in the world of animation.
 AWN, Inc. makes available certain financial information from third party information providers.
 AWN does not give advice in any such fields, and has not reviewed, and in no way endorses the validity of such data.
 This information is provided solely as a means to keep our readers informed of the market performance and trends of certain companies.
 AWN strongly suggests that one seek advice from a competent professional regarding any investment or financial issues.

 As a result of the impending bail out of EM.TV by KirchGroup, a top Kirch executive has assumed a role at EM.TV.
 Head of Kirch New Media Rainer Huether will replace Hans Peter Vreins as head of sales, and also assumes the role of deputy CEO.
 In addition, EM.TV's head of production Sylvia Rothblum has been asked to step down from her post.
 Moreover, Nickolaus Becker, head of EM.TV's supervisory board, has also stepped down.